alexmanrique/blog/_posts/2020-08-28-what-was-new-in-java-9.md

 Conclusion
 ------------------------
 Java 9 came in 2017 as a new version of the well known Java programming language with modular characteristics and new features for developers to write better software with less effort using better tools.
+Which is your favourite Java 9 feature?